🔄

 • painful pumping sessions

-Regularly checking and replacing your breast pump parts prevents this.
+Regular checking and replacement of your breast pump parts prevents this.

 5. Sensitive nipples or hormonal changes